thewca/wca-regulations/wca-regulations-2012.md

   - 5b2) Any repair to a puzzle must not give the competitor any advantage in solving the puzzle.
 Penalty: disqualification of the attempt (DNF).
   - 5b3) Permitted repairs:
     - 5b3a) If any pieces have fallen out or moved out of place, the competitor may place them back.
     - 5b3b) If, after repairing the puzzle but before the end of the attempt, the competitor finds that the puzzle is unsolvable, he may disassemble and reassemble a maximum of 4 pieces to make the puzzle solvable.
+[NOTE: I don’t see the need for 5b3b to be so specific.
+It can be significantly shortened and eliminate the need for 5b3c by stating that the competitor can take the necessary means to repair their puzzle as long as it doesn’t advance the situation of their solve.
+This prevents people from popping out the entire last layer and fixing it all up, and a twisted corner could never advance the situation of their solve so it wouldn’t need to be specified.]
     - 5b3c) If the puzzle is unsolvable, and can be made solvable by rotating a single corner piece, the competitor may correct the corner piece by twisting it in place without disassembling the puzzle.
   - 5b4) During blindfolded events, a puzzle defect must be repaired during the attempt, and all repairs must be performed blindfolded.
 Penalty: disqualification of the attempt (DNF).
   - 5b5) If parts of the puzzle are still defective or not fully placed at the end of the attempt, the result shall be recorded as the worst state obtainable by reassembling the puzzle.